Holomorphic Cartan geometries and rational curves: The structure group and the rational envelope

-\begin{corollary} Suppose that $G/H$ is a complex homogeneous space.
-Suppose that $M$ is a compact complex manifold with a holomorphic $G/H$-geometry.
-Fix a point $m_0 \in M$ and a frame $e_0 \in E_{m_0}$.
-Let $\widetilde{R}$ be the universal covering space of the blade $\Blade{m_0}$.
-Let $H'_0$ be the restricted drop group of $e_0$.
-Then $H'_0$ is a Lie subgroup of $G$.
-The image of the developing map $\widetilde{R} \to G/H$ is the homogeneous space $H'_0/\left(H'_0 \cap H\right)$. \end{corollary} \begin{proof} Every path connected subgroup of a Lie group is a Lie subgroup \cite[p.
+\begin{proof} Every path connected subgroup of a Lie group is a Lie subgroup \cite[p.
 39]{Onishchik/Vinberg:1993}.
-So $H'_0 \subset G$ is a Lie subgroup.
-The subgroup $H'_0$ acts transitively on the set of points in $G/H$ which lie on the developments through $e_0$ of tame rational trees through $m_0$, by definition.
-By Lemma~\vref{lemma:GPrimeContainsHNought}, the identity component of $H$ lies in $H'_0$.
+So \(H'_0 \subset G\) is a Lie subgroup.
+The subgroup \(H'_0\) acts transitively on the set of points in \(X\) which lie on the developments through \(e_0\) of rational trees through \(m_0\), by definition.
+By Lemma~\ref{lemma:GPrimeContainsHNought}, the identity component of \(H\) lies in \(H'_0\).

-By Corollary~\vref{corollary:BladeIsRationallyConnected}, if we take any point $m \in \Blade{m_0}$, we can find a tame rational tree through $m_0$ and $m$.
-We can then lift this tame rational tree to a tame rational tree in $\widetilde{R}$ or develop it to a rational tree through $o_H$.
-So $\widetilde{R}$ develops into $H'_0 o_H = H'_0/\left(H'_0 \cap H\right)$.
-By definition of $H'_0$, the set $H' o_H$ consists precisely in the points lying on developments of tame rational trees, so precisely in the image of the developing map $\widetilde{R} \to G/H$. \end{proof}
+If we take any point \(m \in \RE{m_0}\), we can find a rational tree through \(m_0\) and \(m\).
+We can then develop this rational tree to a rational tree through a point \(x_0 \in X\) stabilized by \(H\).
+So \(\RE{m_0}\) develops inside \(H'_0 x_0 = H'_0/\left(H'_0 \cap H\right)\).
+By definition of \(H'_0\), the set \(H' x_0\) consists precisely of the points lying on developments of rational trees, so precisely of the image of the developing map \(\RE{m_0} \to X\).
+This image is the image of a closed analytic subvariety by Proposition~\ref{prop-kollar}, so is a closed analytic subvariety by Remmert's proper mapping theorem \cite[p.
+5, Thm.
+1.1]{Bell/Narasimhan:1990}.
+The action of \(H_0'\) on this subvariety is holomorphic and transitive, so this subvariety is a complex homogeneous space of \(H_0'\), and \(H_0'\) acts on it with stabilizer \(H_0' \cap H\), which is therefore a closed subgroup of \(H_0'\). \end{proof}